Phase 1 collector preview live — marketplace later

 For comparison:

-- eBay US sellers often pay ~12–15% on video games while buyers frequently see $0 at checkout (costs mostly on the seller side).
+- eBay US sellers pay roughly 13% on video games (12.7% final value fee plus a per-order fee), while buyers frequently see $0 at checkout.

 - RetroCap's planned model is lower on the seller side (3–5% tiered) with a planned ~4% buyer fee.